 Map of The Snow Valley winter resort near Running Springs

-Planning a trip to Big Bear soon?
-Search for budget hotels in Big Bear or if you want to save more, you can stay at my favorite hotel at the base of the San Bernandino Mountains
+Stay in Running Springs.
+Giant Oaks Lodge is a budget choice, close to Snow Valley and Snowdrift tubing area.
+You can also search for more budget hotels in Big Bear or you can stay at my favorite hotel at the base of the San Bernandino Mountains

 Map of the snow tubing area for small children near Running Springs

-When you are planning a trip to the San Bernardino Mountains area, Lake Arrowhead is also a great location where we like to stay.
+Stay in the mountains.
+Giant Oaks Lodge is a budget choice in Running Springs, close to both Snowdrift tubing area and Snow Valley resort.
+A bit further, the other direction, Lake Arrowhead is also a great location where we like to stay.
 You can find budget hotels in Lake Arrowhead here.

 5. Running Springs Snow Play